WEIRD Audits? Research Trends, Linguistic and Geographical Disparities in the Algorithm Audits of Online Platforms -- A Systematic Literature Review: Results

 \subsubsection{Platforms audited: Overview}

-In terms of specific platforms that were audited, the focus of the field is concentrated around a small selection of large platforms, most often search engines: 54 out of 128 included audits of Google Search (incl. advertising in search), 22 audited YouTube, 12 Bing Search, 12 Facebook (Meta), 10 Twitter (X), 9 DuckDuckGo, 8 Yandex Search, 7 Yahoo Search, 7 Google News, 5 Amazon (E-commerce platform), 3 Baidu, 3 Spotify.
+In terms of specific platforms that were audited, the focus of the field is concentrated around a small selection of large platforms, most often search engines: 67 out of 176 included audits of Google Search (incl. advertising in search), 31 audited YouTube, 16 Bing Search, 14 Twitter (X), 13 Facebook (and 1 Meta more broadly), 10 DuckDuckGo, 9 Yandex Search, 8 Yahoo Search, 7 Google News, 7 ChatGPT, 6 Amazon (E-commerce platform), 5 TikTok, 4 Baidu, 3 Spotify.
 This was followed by a long tail of platforms audited by only 1 or 2 studies.
-This long tail included such widely popular platforms with algorithmic content distribution as Instagram \cite{kollyri_-coding_2021, lambrecht_algorithmic_2019} and TikTok \cite{boeker_empirical_2022, hagar_algorithmic_2023} that thus are, compared to their popularity, underresearched in the field.
+This long tail included such widely popular platforms and e-commerce websites with algorithmic content distribution as Instagram \cite{kollyri_-coding_2021, lambrecht_algorithmic_2019}, LinkedIn \cite{imana_auditing_2021,geyik_fairness-aware_2019}, Alibaba \cite{sun_value_2024}, Douyin \cite{shi_new_2024}, Booking.com \cite{hupperich_empirical_2018,eslami_be_2017}, Bing Chat (Copilot) and Perplexity \cite{li_generative_2024}, Google Scholar and Semantic Scholar \cite{kacperski_examining_2024} or Google Maps \cite{smets_does_2019,soeller_mapwatch_2016}.
+These platforms thus are, compared to their popularity, underresearched in the field.

+In Figure \ref{fig:platforms} we present an overview of the number of audits per year focused on each of the 10 most frequently audited platforms.
+Between 2012 and 2016 these included only audits of Bing and Google.
+Starting 2018, Google started to become the most frequently - compared to other platforms - audited platform.
+YouTube audits started to become more common in 2020.
+Overall, the set of platforms audited has been becoming more diverse over the years, especially since 2021.